schierlm/Oberon2013Modifications/RebuildToolBuilder/README.md

 (`.Mod` but not `.rsc`), these are listed.
 Only if they are corrected (by compiling the modules or deleting the `.rsc` files), the module list will be built.

+As other modifications introduce other switches than `/s`, it is possible to pass arbitrary switches to the RebuildToolBuilder.Build` command and they will be reproduced on every command line.

 Each entry of the list consists of a compile command, followed by a flag character how important it is to rebuild the module.
 Note that this information is only reliable if your Oberon system has a reliable real-time clock.
 If not, you can only start from